laras126/wceu-2018/docs/index.md

 ### Part 3: What are all these files?
 (10:40 - 10:50)
-Lecture: A tour of these files

-Exercise (switch drivers):
+Switch drivers!

-1. Make sure you have the compiler running in the command line (`npm start`).
+1. <input type="checkbox"/> Make sure you have the compiler running in the command line (`npm start`).
-2. Open up blocks/block.js and read through the code comments.
+2. <input type="checkbox"/> Open up blocks/block.js and read through the code comments.
 3. Perform these changes to the code:
-    1. Change the name of your block, that is, the one that shows in the block selector
+    1. <input type="checkbox"/> Change the name of your block, that is, the one that shows in the block selector
-    2. Change the icon of your block (❤ Dashicons)
+    2. <input type="checkbox"/> Change the icon of your block (❤ [Dashicons](https://developer.wordpress.org/resource/dashicons/))
-    3. Change the text that displays on the frontend i.e. when you “View Post”
+    3. <input type="checkbox"/> Change the text that displays on the frontend i.e. when you “View Post”
-    4. Change the text that displays on the backend i.e. editor view
+    4. <input type="checkbox"/> Change the text that displays on the backend i.e. editor view
-    5. Give the edit view a border of 10px solid yellow
+    5. <input type="checkbox"/> Give the edit view a border of 10px solid yellow
-    6. Give the frontend view a border radius of 30px
+    6. <input type="checkbox"/> Give the frontend view a border radius of 30px
 4. To see changes, remember to save and reload the editor.

 If you finish early, brainstorm how to make the text in the first paragrah editable.